-Just under one in five people among the Medicare population in the Parkview area are affected by depression.
+Just under one in five people in the Parkview area Medicare population are affected by depression.
 While depression may not be preventable, it is treatable.
 However, many of the affected do not have the means to seek or afford treatment, making intervention strategies complex for all affected populations